EkType/Mukta/README.md

 4. Type the following commands in the Command prompt window.
 Make sure that the AFDKO directory is included in your path.

-Use `maketof -h` to view the options available to you; choose the options you want as per your needs.
+Use `makeotf -h` to view the options available to you; choose the options you want as per your needs.
 To generate the release version of the font we generally use: